sbeidels/kohn-catalyst/README.md

 # UPDATE - **VERY IMPORTANT**
 ```
-The file structure of our project as of 10/15/16, sans node_modules, is below.
+The file structure of our project as of 10/19/16, sans node_modules, is below.
 Please see after the hyphen for notes.
+.
 ├── README.md
 ├── app.js
+├── aws-ec2.sh
 ├── bin
 │   └── www
 ├── config.js
+├── controllers
+│   └── api.js
 ├── models
 │   ├── application.js
 │   ├── connection.js